Stay up to date with your vaccines.

 Learn more about staying up to date with COVID-19 vaccines.

-• Yes, studies conducted throughout the COVID-19 pandemic indicate that it is safe to get both a COVID-19 vaccine and a flu vaccine at the same visit.
+• Yes, studies indicate that it is safe to get both a COVID-19 vaccine and other vaccines, including a flu vaccine, at the same visit.

 Learn more about Getting a Flu Vaccine and a COVID-19 Vaccine at the Same Time.